AdityaPacharne/VidTranscribe/README.md

 - User is provided a GUI to select the audio or video file for transcription
 - Faster transcription for Apple machine with ARM architecture
 - After transcription the Video file is played automatically along with subtitles
-- (Upcoming) User will be provided summarized text which can be used as short notes
+- User will be provided transcribed and summarized text which can be used as short notes

 ## Tech